Aashna-Verma/T040_BooksUI/README.md

 Email: aashnaverma@cmail.carleton.ca

 ## Description
-This project contains a program that takes a csv file wich contains a dataset of books.
-The program then retrieves, removes or sorts the books based on the user input and prints statement for whichever function the user called.
+This project is a program that takes a csv file containing books' information.
+The program then retrieves, removes, adds or sorts the books based on the user input and prints statement for whichever function the user called.